Buyer Guides · San Diego · Down Payment Assistance

 Fact

 GSFA Platinum, National Homebuyers Fund, Chenoa Fund, HomeReady, and Home Possible all accept repeat buyers.
-Nearly 1,000 programs nationwide have no first-time buyer requirement.
+Several major programs have no first-time buyer requirement.

 Myth